 “Before I did the course at the Australian Writers’ Centre I was on extended maternity leave,” says Catherine.
 “I’d had my first child and then, 19 months later, had another one and decided to spend some time at home with them.
 And then I started a blog about my experience of motherhood.
 I got lots of good feedback about my blog and my writing style.
 Lots of people said, ‘you’re good at writing, you should do something with this’.”

 However, Catherine recognised that writing feature articles for magazines and newspapers is very different to blogging.
-And that’s when she discovered the course Magazine and Newspaper Writing Stage 1 at the Australian Writers’ Centre.
+And that’s when she discovered the course Freelance Writing Stage 1 at the Australian Writers’ Centre.